bedrock-apis/virtual-apis/INCOMPATIBILITY.md

 ```

 Suite block (chained):
-  0: ❓ Unexpected error: Error: Block::typeId getter is not implemented
+  0: ❓ Unexpected error: TypeError: Failed to get property 'typeId' due to Block being invalid (has the Block been removed?).
-  1: ❌ Results mismatch: {} != {"id":"minecraft:stone"}
+  1: ❓ Unexpected error: TypeError: Failed to get property 'type' due to Block being invalid (has the Block been removed?).
-  2: ❓ Unexpected error: Error: Block::location getter is not implemented
+  2: ❓ Unexpected error: TypeError: Failed to get property 'location' due to Block being invalid (has the Block been removed?).
-  3: ✅
+  3: ❓ Unexpected error: TypeError: Failed to get property 'permutation' due to Block being invalid (has the Block been removed?).
-  4: ❓ Unexpected error: Error: Block::center is not implemented
+  4: ❓ Unexpected error: TypeError: Failed to call function 'center' due to Block being invalid (has the Block been removed?).
-  5: ❓ Unexpected error: Error: Block::localizationKey getter is not implemented
+  5: ❓ Unexpected error: TypeError: Failed to get property 'localizationKey' due to Block being invalid (has the Block been removed?).
-  6: 0: ❓ Unexpected error: Error: BlockPermutation::getAllStates is not implemented
+  6: 0: ❓ Unexpected error: TypeError: Failed to get property 'type' due to Block being invalid (has the Block been removed?).
     1: ❓ No result, expected {"type":{"id":"minecraft:stone"},"states":{"stone_type":"stone"}}